shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ## Introduction
 In this tutorial, you will learn how to build a Social Media DApp (Decentralized Application) like YouTube & how to Deploy it on the Polygon (Matic) Mumbai test network.
 So, grab a cup of coffee ☕️ and let's get started!

-*About this project: DTube was created by me during the ETHOdyssey Virtual Hackathon in July-Aug 2021.
-All the resources I used to create this DApp are linked at the bottom in the "References" section.*
+The DTube project was created by Akhilesh Thite during the ETHOdyssey Virtual Hackathon in July-Aug 2021.
+All the resources used to create this DApp are linked at in the "References" section at the end of this tutorial.

 ## Prerequisites
 This tutorial assumes that you have some beginner-level experience in programming & blockchain understanding.